Meet with a Peer Mentor

 Hometown: Tacoma, Washington

-Interesting fact: I love music and have played the clarinet for six years.
+Interesting fact: I played the clarinet for six years.